 2.3.1 Study Inclusion and Exclusion Criteria.
-Based on our search strategy, we initially obtained 218,765 papers that potentially relate to our research.
-Next, we needed to further evaluate the relevance of these papers based on inclusion and exclusion criteria (To ensure that our inclusion and exclusion criteria were sufficiently objective and rational, we designed these criteria following several state-of-the-art SLR papers [302, 452, 466, 509].), as shown in Table 3, so that the selected papers can directly address our research questions.
-The paper selection process, as illustrated in
+Using our search strategy, we initially obtained 218,765 papers that potentially relate to our research.
+Next, we needed to further evaluate the relevance of these papers based on inclusion and exclusion criteria (To ensure that our inclusion and exclusion criteria were sufficiently objective and rational, we designed these criteria following several state-of-the-art SLR papers [304, 454, 468, 511].), as shown in Table 3, so that the selected papers can directly address our research questions.
+The paper selection process, as illustrated in Fig. 1, consists of six phases.
+In the first phase, we conducted automated filtering to exclude papers with less than 8 pages [23, 454] (Exclusion criteria 1), reducing the number of papers to 80,611.